liquicode/lib-resource-path/docs/api/Getall.md

 When getting a `'sparse'` or `'full'` list, you will be getting back a flat map or array.
 An array will be a single array of all resource nodes.
-A map will be an object containing all resource nodes mapped by the resource's `path`.
+A map will be an object containing all resource nodes mapped by the resource's `path` property.

-For a `'tree'` list, you will also get all resources (including implied) but child nodes are stored in the array/map `items` of the parent.
+For a `'tree'` list, you will also get all resources (including implied).
+When returning the function result as an array, child nodes are stored in a sub-array `items` of the parent.
+When returning the function result as a map, child nodes are stored in a sub-object `items` of the parent.
+Also, the top level nodes of the return value will be all the namespaces found in `Resources`.

 ### ***Options.return_type (string)***